ashaforddesigns/Hangman/README.md

 I always write out a game plan of what I want my python code to do in normal english words and then I "translate" into python.
 Doing it this way really helps me translate what I want to do in Python.
 Frequently, when I get really stuck I will go back to that paper and rethink some of the small issues I've come across.

 ### Takeaways & What I Learned
-- I got the chance to use the random library, which I had read about in a Al's book, ("Automate the Boring Stuff with Python")[https://automatetheboringstuff.com].
+- I got the chance to use the random library, which I had read about in a Al's book, ["Automate the Boring Stuff with Python"](https://automatetheboringstuff.com).
 It's free to read and I'd definitely reccomend it to any beginner!
 I'll likely go through a lot of the fun projects he provides.

 - I was going to use phrases also, but the spaces tripped me up.
 This will be something I will try to learn more about in the future.
 - the **enummurate()** fuction was a new fuction I came across while working this project. **index()** was originally what I wanted to use, but it only finds the first instance of when the hangman letter would show up.